agrosjs/agros/README.md

 # Introduction

-Agros is a framework for building robust, clean and scalable React.js applications.
+Agros is a framework for building robust, clean and scalable web applications.
 It based on TypeScript and combines elements of OOP (Object Oriented Programming), FP (Functional Programming).

 ## Motivation